Ongoing 3

 Participant Population

-• Expected enrollment of several thousand participants
+• Expected enrollment of approximately 1,000 participants

 • Global enrollment for demographic and geographic diversity